tisnik/presentations/docs/coffee-talks/branchless_programming.md

     - yet it means that the instruction buffer must be cleared-up
 * conditional branches
     - non-predictable in 100%
-    - causes pipeline stalls (1-4 clock cycles)
+    - causes pipeline stalls (1-4 clock cycles in classic RISC pipeline)
+    - more stalls on modern architectures!